-With just 2 days until our 3rd wedding anniversary, and several posts over the last few weeks about our wedding, it’s time for me to share some of my favourite photographs from our wedding day.
+With our 10th wedding anniversary on the horizon on 5th August 2019, I’ve been re-sharing all the planning details about our wedding, it’s time for me to share some of my favourite photographs from our wedding day.

 Meanwhile, my groom was getting ready with his best men and the usher at his parent’s house.
-The were driven to the venue in a very cool 1960 Cadillac De Ville.
+The were driven to the venue in a very cool, convertible, 1960 Cadillac De Ville.

-He told me later on how he had some photos taken and tied our wedding rings to the ring pillow, that my son, our pageboy would carry down the aisle.
+When we were married(!) my new husband told me that the photographer took photos of him tying our wedding rings to the ring pillow, that my son, our pageboy, would carry down the aisle.

 There were some pre-ceremony photographs taken of our parents.
 This photo below of my mum and dad, is one of my mum’s favourites. ♥

-My brother was in charge of the music and the handing out of wedding programmes that I had designed and handmade.
+My brother was our usher.
+He was in charge of the music and the handing out of wedding programmes that I had designed and handmade.

-As the music started to play the processional song, I watched as my son and my best friend’s little girl (my flowergirl) walk down the aisle, both taking their roles very seriously!
+I watched in the near distance, as my son and my flowergirl took their walk down the aisle, both taking their roles very seriously!
 My bridesmaids followed, and then it was our turn….

 We had a civil ceremony, which meant that we couldn’t have any religious context to our ceremony.
 We picked some lovely readings that my two sisters and my son read.